-The contents of this Handbook supplement the Academic Catalog by providing information that is particular to the Doctor of Ministry degree program.
-Electronic copies of the Catalog and Handbook shall be provided to each D.Min. student as part of orientation to the degree program, and to any inquirer or applicant upon request.
+This handbook supplements the Academic Catalog by providing information particular to the Doctor of Ministry degree program.
+Electronic copies of the catalog and handbook shall be provided to each DMin student as part of orientation to the degree program and any inquirer or applicant upon request.

-D.Min. students are strongly encouraged to read this Handbook and related sections of the Academic Catalog at least once each semester, and are required to comply with all of the academic, administrative, and financial policies, protocols, and requirements contained therein.
-Unfamiliarity with and/or misunderstanding concerning any of the items and provisions in the Catalog or Handbook shall not constitute grounds for exceptions to them.
+DMin students are strongly encouraged to read this handbook and related sections of the Academic Catalog at least once each semester and must comply with all of the academic, administrative, and financial policies, protocols, and requirements contained therein.
+Unfamiliarity with and/or misunderstanding concerning any items and provisions in the catalog or handbook shall not constitute grounds for exceptions.

-All students studying in the D.Min. degree program must comply with the administrative provisions of the Academic Catalog and Handbook edition in force during each current academic year of their enrollment, which year begins on July 1 of each calendar year and continues until the last day of June the following calendar year.
-Through the Committee on Academic Programs, the Academic Dean, and/or the Director of the D.Min.
-Program, Union Presbyterian Seminary reserves the right, in accordance with sound academic and administrative practices as well as accrediting standards, to interpret, apply, administer, update, amend, and correct the contents of the Catalog and Handbook, and to deny or to approve exceptions to any matters stated herein.
+All students studying in the DMin degree program must comply with the administrative provisions of the Academic Catalog and DMin Program Handbook edition in force during each current academic year of their enrollment, which begins on July 1 of each calendar year and continues until the last day of June the following calendar year.
+Through the Committee on Academic Programs, the Academic Dean, and/or the Director of the DMin Program, Union Presbyterian Seminary reserves the right, in accordance with sound academic and administrative practices as well as accrediting standards, to interpret, apply, administer, update, amend, and correct the contents of the catalog and handbook, and to deny or to approve exceptions to any matters stated herein.

-Questions and comments related to the Academic Catalog or Handbook or to how it may be improved are most welcome and may be directed to the following person:
+Questions and comments related to the Academic Catalog or DMin Program Handbook or to how they may be improved are most welcome and may be directed to the following person:

-Rubén Arjona Assistant Professor of Pastoral Care Director of the D.Min.
-Program rarjona@upsem.edu
+Rubén Arjona Assistant Professor of Pastoral Care Director of the DMin Program rarjona@upsem.edu